 The site have added a rake of new gender identity and sexual orientation option, and has more extensive user profiles so it's great for finding a real, romantic connection for a long-term, relationship/

 They ask a huge amount of questions when you download the app, but the detailed profiles definitely pay off.

 Hinge sets up potential partners through their mutual friends on Facebook.

 It only matches you with friends of friends, so you're never meet with someone too far outside of your social circle, rather than basing matches on location.

 The site allows you to answer questions about yourself in your profile, meaning it's more in-depth than Tinder or Bumble.
 Hinge also sends you daily ‘batches’ of matches, so it's pretty good for progress.

 That sums up our top five dating apps for queer folk, but don't forget that Bumble and Tinder still work for the LGBT+ community, they just weren't initially made for them.

-Grindr and Chappy are also KEY for gay men, with Grindr working incredibly successfully for hook-ups and Chappy supporting long-term gay relationships.
+There are other great LGBT+ dating apps like Taimi.
+And not forgetting Grindr and Chappy that are KEY for gay men, with Grindr working incredibly successfully for hook-ups and Chappy supporting long-term gay relationships.
 All we can say is…YAS.